 - I can’t convince anyone that it’s a good idea

 I am 100% sure that all of those things happened and equally sure that it doesn’t matter.
 What your friends and family think can make things more or less enjoyable, but they cannot determine how you live your life.
 You can share your ideas and consider others, but it’s not up to you to convince, sway or prove anything.
 Your actions are much more compelling than your arguments.

 We use the same excuses for any lifestyle change; losing weight, saving money, changing jobs, moving and other life altering decisions.
 We choose not to stand out, or change course because of what other people think or what we think they will think.

-You don’t have to prove your self or defend your lifestyle to anyone.
+You don’t have to prove yourself or defend your lifestyle.

 - Maybe your whole house won’t be decluttered, but you can still carve out a clutter-free corner for yourself.

 - Maybe your husband doesn’t want to be a vegetarian, but you can cook him chicken and eat a salad or vegan tacos.